waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Current Pack Cursor (Items): X ATTACK (Turn 4001).

 # Technical Status
-- Python sandbox is currently unavailable (Turns 3971-4001).
-Advanced tools like `press_sequence` and `run_code` are non-functional.
+- Python sandbox is restored (Turn 4011).
+Advanced tools are functional.
-- Switching to manual `press_buttons` for training.
+- Resuming use of `press_sequence` and other advanced tools.